an-appropriate-username/Automated-Plant-Monitoring-System/README.txt

 - Data Logging: Implement data logging to track environmental conditions over time.
 - Mobile Integration: Develop a mobile app to remotely monitor and control the system.

+*Attached diagram is only for visualisation and may not be entirely accurate depending on specific module models*